josh-works/josh-works.github.io/_posts/2022-03-09-ford-washington-fix/2022-03-09-ford-washington-fix.md

 You'll know it's working when vehicles, with very minimal signage, comfortably and casually move through the city at a speed of about about 20 miles per hour, no matter where they're starting and finishing their journey.

+Critically, the turns/roundabouts need to function adequately in the following ways:

+- automobile drivers making left and right turns
+- automobile drivers going straight through the intersection
+- bicyclists making turns
+- bicyclists going straight
+- one should never have to stop completely
+- at night
+- in rush hour
+- in rain/heavy rain/snow/heavy snow

+Here's the complete guide to roundabouts.
+It's from the Netherlands, who have refined mobility networks:

 ## Step 2: increase friction to drivers trying to cut through Golden

 Here's how google maps "views" the primary roads through some of Golden: